hilite-developer-site/hilite-developer-site.github.io/campaigns.md

 ## Campaigns

 Brands generate campaigns.
-This is usually done via our [admin console](https://admin.hilite.media) but, if you prefer to build your own the routes to do so are listed below.
+This is usually done via our [admin console](https://admin.hilite.media) but, if you prefer to build your own, the routes to do so are listed below.
 Campaigns both send requests to users, and contain all submitted [deliverables](/deliverables.html) for that campaign.

 ### Create Campaign